 Will paralegals be replaced by robots?

 The most common misconception with advances in technology is that all legal professionals will eventually be replaced by robots.
-This theory has been floating around the legal industry for over 15 years now according to many news articles from the past, and it still hasn’t happened.
+This theory has been floating around the legal industry for over 15 years now—it still hasn’t happened, and it likely won’t ever happen.

 Technology doesn’t exist in a vacuum.
 It’s most effective when used to enhance a profession, rather than replace it.